 President Michael Driscoll has high expectations for Indiana University of Pennsylvania.

-For example, he formed a sustainable natural resource development team composed of scientific and safety experts.
+In consonance with those documents, Driscoll formed a sustainable natural resource development team composed of scientific and safety experts.
 The

 team of professors and students explores ways to respond to the demand for information